Financial Ratios Overview

 4. Return on Assets (RoA)

 The return on assets shows how well a company is utilizing its assets to make money.
-For example, if a company buys equipment or a building, the RoA is used to show the efficiency of the assets.
-The Return on Asset is derived as dividing the net income by the average total assets, the values of which are derived from the income statement and the balance sheet.
+For example, if a company buys equipment or a building, the RoA will show the efficiency of the assets.
+The return on assets is derived as dividing the net income by the average total assets, the values of which are derived from the income statement and the balance sheet.

-The profit margin is a commonly used profitability ratio which calculates the sales that flow through to the company’s bottom line.
-Higher or increasing profit margins are of course preferred by shareholders and the value is based on dividing the net income by the sales.
+The profit margin is a ratio that calculates sales that flow through a company’s bottom line.
+Higher or increasing profit margins are of course preferred by shareholders and the value is based on dividing the net income by sales.

 6. Current Ratio